How to Use Social Media to Boost Your Personal Brand

 To determine the best posting frequency, run a few short experiments.
 This will help you discover how frequently you should post and what times work best for your followers.

-If you’re not sure what to post, follow the 4 out of 5 rule.
-This rule means posting 4 pieces of content that are useful to your audience to every 1 piece of promotional content.
+If you’re unsure what to post, follow the 4 out of 5 rule.
+This rule means posting 4 pieces of valuable content to your audience for every 1 piece of promotional content.
 Don’t be afraid to promote great content to your followers, even if you didn’t write it.
-When you’re the one that shares the latest news in your industry, followers will view you as the go-to source on trends and news in your industry.
+When you’re the one who shares the latest news in your industry, followers will view you as the go-to source of trends and news in your industry.
 Curating great content counts.

 Join Communities